NuGet/docs.microsoft.com-nuget/docs/nuget-org/package-readme-on-nuget-org.md

 ms.reviewer: anangaur
 ---

-# Readme files on NuGet.org
+# Package Readme on NuGet.org

 [Include a Readme file in your NuGet package](https://docs.microsoft.com/nuget/reference/msbuild-targets#packagereadmefile) to make your package details richer and more informative for your users!